KonradLewandowski/map-workout-app/README.md

 # Getting Started with Map Workout App

-Built with: 💥JavaScript, 💥CSS, 💥HTML and libraries 💥Open street map and 💥Leafler library
+Built with: 💥JavaScript, 💥CSS, 💥HTML and libraries 💥Open street map and 💥Leaflet library

 ## How to run?